orbitturner/orbitnextframework/README.md

 #

 <p>
-<strong>This is a Funny Easy Simple Lighweight *🇸🇳* Senegalese *🇸🇳* PHP Framework that have been made to help Nebies and Pro devs to code in a different way.</strong>
+<strong align="center">This is a Funny Easy Simple Lighweight *🇸🇳* Senegalese *🇸🇳* PHP Framework that have been made to help Newbies and Pro devs to code in a different way.</strong>
 </p>